3a1b2c3/seeingSpace/README.md

 The key idea in NeRF is to represent the entire volume space with a continuous function, parameterised by a **multi-layer perceptron (MLP)**, bypassing the need to discretise the space into voxel grids, which usually suffers from resolution constraints.
 It allows real-time synthesis of photorealistic new views.

+NeRF is good with complex geometries and deals with occlusion well.

 <img src="https://user-images.githubusercontent.com/74843139/137442095-16fac449-f819-4852-b749-16185cdec895.png" width=300><img src="https://user-images.githubusercontent.com/74843139/135739158-186170f4-ad7f-4734-aceb-24a7db7c02dd.png" width=400> <img src="https://user-images.githubusercontent.com/74843139/137458615-ca69a159-670f-474f-ae14-2171ec577898.png" width=400>